sonic182/aioload/README.rst

 Note
 ====

-Python has limits, if your applications is crazy fast like this_ crystal server, the test will be limited by aiohttp's client speed.
+Python has limits, if your applications is crazy fast like this_ crystal server, the test will be limited by aiosonic's client speed.

 Contribute